PhD in General Psychology

 Financial Aid for Psychology PhD Students

 The cost for your general psychology PhD will depend on the type of institution you attend.
-In a 2016 APA study, the median annual tuition costs for doctoral programs were as follows:

 While the cost can be daunting at first, keep in mind that PhD students often qualify for partial to full tuition remission through research or teaching assistantships.
 In addition, you may qualify for reduced student housing and other benefits while working on campus in these positions.